Kesmondlw79/Kesmondlw79/README.md

-👋 Hi, I'm [Your Name] — Program Manager & Cybersecurity Analyst
+👋 Hi, I'm Kes — Program Manager & Cybersecurity Analyst

 Welcome to my GitHub!
 With a diverse background in Program Management and Cybersecurity, I’ve had the privilege of working across several industries, including manufacturing, insurance, and federal government.
 My expertise spans managing complex projects, delivering value-driven solutions, and safeguarding critical systems in dynamic environments.
 Along the way, I’ve honed essential skills in customer service, problem-solving, and communication, which have been key to my success in both managing teams and addressing security challenges.